MerkulovDaniil/mipt23/homework.md

         \min_{x\in\mathbb{R}^n} f(x) =  \min_{x\in\mathbb{R}^n} \max\{\mathbf{dist}(x, U), \mathbf{dist}(x, V)\}
         $$

-        propose an algorithm in order to find a point $x \in U \cap V$.
+        propose an algorithm to find a point $x \in U \cap V$.
 You can assume that $U \cap V$ is not empty.
 Your algorithm must be provably converging (although you do not need to prove it and you can simply refer to the lecture slides).

     * Implement your algorithm with the following data: $n = 2$, $y = (3, 2)$, $\sigma_1 = 0.5$, $\sigma_2 = 1$,